eclipse-kuksa/kuksa.invehicle/README.md

 * *kuksa-hawkbit* - API for connecting with Hawkbit.
 * *w3c-visserver_api* - W3C Vehicle Information Specification API.
 * *vehicle2cloud* - Example app that sends data from the vehicle to Eclipse an Hono instance.
+* *netIDS* - Network IDS instance that processes in-vehicle data and detect anomalies from them.

 ## How to build AGL-Kuksa